 Buy yourself a digital scale and start weighing your flour.
 Don’t be a “scooper.”
 Read all about the correct way to measure flour in this post.

-You may be thinking that Grandma made wonderful bread and she never weighed anything.
+You may be thinking that Grandma made excellent bread, and she never weighed anything.
 She was probably mixing by hand with lots of experience, too.
-Using a machine (a stand mixer or a bread machine) is a different game.
+However, using a machine (a stand mixer or a bread machine) is a different game.

 Handling the Dough: